-5. Derivative Financial Instruments
+6. Derivative Financial Instruments

-The Company uses derivative financial instruments to manage certain exposures to the variability of foreign currency exchange rates and interest rates.
+The Company uses derivative financial instruments to manage certain exposures to the variability of foreign currency exchange rates.
 The Company's objective is to offset increases and decreases in expenses resulting from these exposures with gains and losses on the derivative contracts, thereby reducing volatility of earnings.